faceyspacey/redux-first-router/README.md

 ground up, what would it look like?"
 The result has been what we hope you feel to be one of those "inversion of control" scenarios that makes a challenging problem *simple* when coming at it from a different angle.

-The desired effect to have on you is:
+Therefore the desired effect to have on you is:
 > "Wow, this is an obvious and simple solution to a long standing problem.
 I'm not sure why this hasn't been done yet.
 This is the correct way to do this.
 Forget 'React Router' if your app is Redux-heavy.
 Redux states always had all we need to render our app."

+You be the judge of that and let us know in the *Issues*.

-That said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but--aside from this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
+That all said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but--aside from this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
 We have reviewed what came before, stripped what was unnecessary, added what was needed, and generally focused on getting the ***developer experience*** right.
 The best part is that once you set it up there's virtually nothing left to do.
 It's truly "set it and forget it."
 Let's get started.